keolo/mixpanel_client/readme.md

 ## Parallel

-You may also make requests in parallel by passing `parallel: true` to `Mixpanel::Client.new`.
+You may also make requests in parallel by passing in the `parallel: true` option.

     require 'rubygems'
     require 'mixpanel_client'